north cascades & Mount Baker-Snoqualmie national forest

 IMG_0254.jpeg

-The trail derives its name from the the beavers that dam sections of the river to build their habitats - the same habitats that helped protect the valley from hydroelectric projects downstream.
-At first, it crosses Big Beaver Creek on a suspension bridge and enters a young forest forest.
+The trail derives its name from the beavers that dam sections of the river to build their habitats—the same habitats that helped protect the valley from hydroelectric projects downstream.
+At first, it crosses Big Beaver Creek on a suspension bridge and enters a young forest.
 Hikers are treated to occasional views of the rushing river, marshes, and Sourdough Mountain.
 But the best section is found between miles three and six, where a parade of grove after grove of gigantic cedars appear.
-Some of these titans are nearly ten feet across and grow in close proximity.
+Some of these titans are nearly ten feet in diameter and grow in close proximity.
 One group of nearly-fused trees appears as a massive wall of wood and is a striking sight along the trail.

 Fused Tree